lanag1/Heuristic-Evaluation/README.md

 ###### Severity Ratiting: 2.
 I recommend changing the issue above so users can navigate in one single tab.
 ### 4: Consistency and Standards
 #### The theme is consistant throughout the main site.
 Once you click on items from the drop down menu on the right hand side (three horizontal lines), the theme is slightly different in regards to color.
 The site swithces from primarily dark blue, a green shade, and white text to black text with lick blue backgrounds.
 This change in them is not consistant among all the options on the drop down menu.
 ###### Severity Ratiting: 3.
-I would recommend changing all the drop down menu options to the same theme as the general site to avoid any confusion among users and to present a cleaner look as well.
+I would recommend changing everything within the drop down menu to the same theme as the general site to avoid any confusion among users and to present a cleaner look as well.
 ### 5: Error Prevention
 #### There are red exclamation marks whenever an error is made.
 This is a very common symbol as well as color for mistakes.
 ###### Severity Ratiting: 1.
 This does not need any major changes.
 One suggestion would be to make the graphics slightly larger so they are more eye-cathcing to the user.